wangjiezhe/awesome-stars/README.md

 ## Scheme

+- [nanopass-framework-scheme](https://github.com/nanopass/nanopass-framework-scheme) - The new nanopass framework; an embedded DSL for writing compilers in Scheme
 - [TheReasonedSchemer](https://github.com/miniKanren/TheReasonedSchemer) - Code from 'The Reasoned Schemer' (MIT Press, 2005) by Daniel P. Friedman, William E. Byrd and Oleg Kiselyov.
 - [miniKanren](https://github.com/miniKanren/miniKanren) - Canonical miniKanren implementation
 - [r7rs-benchmarks](https://github.com/ecraven/r7rs-benchmarks) - Benchmarks for various Scheme implementations.
 Taken with kind permission from the Larceny project, based on the Gabriel and Gambit benchmarks.